YBHwang/clova-developer-guide/en-KR/CIC/Guides/ImplementClientFeatures/Handle_Audio_Playback.md

 ## Handling audio playback {#HandleAudioPlayback}

 Based on user request, Clova plays audio or sends directives related to playback to the client.
-The client must handle the messages related to audio playback sent from Clova and return the audio playback state of the client to CIC using events.
-It is particularly important to have Clova understand the playback state of the client by sending event messages to CIC, and this reporting must be done using event messages that are suitable to the situation or conditions.
+The client must handle the messages related to audio playback sent from Clova and return the audio playback state of the client to CIC using event messages.
+It is particularly important to have Clova understand the playback state of the client by sending event messages to CIC, and this reporting process must be done using event messages that are suitable to the situation or conditions.
 This section explains the following:

 * [Playing audio stream](#PlayAudioStream)
 * [Reporting audio playback progress](#ReportAudioPlaybackProgress)